 What information do you need to know following a car wreck?
-Here is an accident guide that will help you through some of the process.
-While I hope this legal tips help guide you, I would prefer you contact me on my cell phone at (502) 609-7657, (toll-free 855-REACHMYCELL), so we can figure out the specifics of your car wreck together.
+Some legal that may guide you are listed below.
+However, I would prefer you contact me on my cell phone at (502) 609-7657, (toll-free 855-REACHMYCELL), so we can figure out the specifics of your car wreck together.

 “I was in a car wreck.
 What do I do now?”